 Snoqualmie Valley Community Network’s Youth Development Program

-The Youth Leadership component provides valley youth in middle and high school with opportunities to develop leadership and project coordination skills as they plan healthy youth activities (movie nights, jam sessions, fundraisers), coordinate and lead community service projects (preparing and serving meals at Tent City, hosting a Sox in a Box sock drive for Hopelink, developing bullying prevention videos to share with other students, hosting a Save the Theater car wash for the North Bend Theater, and more!), and actively seeking out ways to share the youth voice in our community.
+The Youth Leadership component provides valley youth in middle and high school with opportunities to develop prevention skills, leadership, and project coordination skills as they plan healthy youth activities (movie nights, jam sessions, fundraisers), coordinate and lead community service projects (preparing and serving meals at Tent City, hosting a Sox in a Box sock drive for Hopelink, developing bullying prevention videos to share with other students, hosting a Save the Theater car wash for the North Bend Theater, and more!), and actively seeking out ways to share the youth voice in our community.
 The Be the Change Summit is an event for middle school aged students that is held annually in the Snoqualmie Valley.
 The older teens assist in planning the event and in facilitating some of the sessions.
 This is an excellent opportunity for older teens to mentor and teach and for the younger students to start to realize their leadership skills and the power they have to make a positive impact in the community.

-The Youth Suicide and Substance Abuse component provides youth with key skills to help themselves or peers who may be in need.
-To address Youth Suicide, older teens are engaged to become peer trainers for the How to Help a Friend suicide prevention training.
+The Youth Suicide component provides youth with key skills to help themselves or peers who may be in need.
+Older teens are engaged to become peer trainers for the How to Help a Friend suicide prevention training.
 We find that younger students pay closer attention to the message when it is being delivered from an older student than if it is being delivered by an adult.
 The training is both school and community-based.
 It is our goal to provide this training at least every two years to students in the valley with a shorter booster training in the middle years.
-In the 2014-15 school year, close to 1000 students in the valley received this training.
-The community will have the opportunity to be trained this spring as well.
-To address Youth Substance Abuse, we offer a Just Say No! workshop each fall for parents and their students ages 11-14.
-Adult participants learn the importance of guidance, monitoring, and consequences while youth learn concrete strategies that can be used when faced with peer pressure.
-Additionally, we work with community partners (law enforcement, Friends of Youth, PTAs) to hold Community Awareness events designed to help the community understand current challenges related to youth substance abuse and strategies for engaging youth in meaningful ways.
+In the 2017-18 school year, close to 1500 students in the valley received this training.
+The community also received training related to stress, depression, and suicide prevention.